cuiyongbo/hello-world/my_wiki/programmer_note/gdb/gdb_usage_03.rst

         The unfollowed process will continue to run.
         By default, the debugger will follow the parent process.

-#. value of type '***' requires 49346472 bytes, which is more than max-value-size
+#. value of type 'SomeType' requires 49346472 bytes, which is more than max-value-size

     .. code-block:: sh